Access Bars for Autism

 Dr. Jeffrey L. Fannin, a Neuroscientist from Glendale, Arizona was the first person to do some research about Access Bars.
 He discovered that Access Bars have a positive neurological effect on the person receiving ( client) greater than those experienced by advanced meditators, and it produced these results immediately.

-The video below shows what happens to the brain before and after an Access Bars Session.
+The video below shows what happens to the brain before and after an Access Bars Session

-Click here to watch a video Review of Access Bars by Neuroscientist Dr. Jeffrey L.Fannin.
+Watch a video ‘Review of Access Bars by Neuroscientist Dr. Jeffrey L.Fannin.’

-If you wish to further reading Here is the white paper ACCESS WHITE PAPER_English_final.pdf | Powered by Box
+If you wish to further reading.
+Here is the white paper ACCESS WHITE PAPER_English_final.pdf | Powered by Box

 The research was continued by Dr. Terrie Hope PhD, DNM, CFMW published in the Journal of Energy Psychology: Theory, Research, and Treatment in November 2017.
 This study indicated a significant decrease in the severity of depression and anxiety.
 The research found that a 90-minute Access Bars session improved anxiety symptoms by 84.7% and depression symptoms by 82.7%.

-To read more about the research click here The Effects of Access Bars on Anxiety and Depression: A Pilot Study | Energy Psychology Journal
+To read more about the research, click here The Effects of Access Bars on Anxiety and Depression: A Pilot Study | Energy Psychology Journal

-The Effect of Access Bars on Anxiety & Depression - with Dr. Dain Heer & Dr. Terrie Hope (youtube.com)
+The Effect of Access Bars on Anxiety & Depression - with Dr. Dain Heer & Dr. Terrie Hope

 How long should you do Access Bars for?